My Favorite Blogging Tools (Plugins, Photography, Planners and More)

-Self-hosted WordPress with Siteground
+Self-hosted WordPress with WPX Hosting

 Nothing kills a good read faster than bad grammar — it’s not only distracting but it degrades your authority and makes you appear unprofessional and/or uneducated.
-No wants that!
+No one wants that!
 Grammarly is an amazing tool that not only helps make sure your sentence structure is sound (it checks for articles and modifiers, etc) but also checks for appropriate punctuation and spelling.
 And that’s just the free version!
 A serious must-have.
 FREE (Paid version also available)

 Canva is a graphic and photo editing app and I use this every darn day to make social media and blog post graphics, Pinterest pins, headers for Facebook and Twitter, and more.
 What makes it really handy is it has templates for everything, either prefilled with images and text or just blank but in the ideal size for whatever it is you want to do (Instagram, etc).
 Also there are templates for media kits and brochures, resumes, you name it!
 It has a full web version and a mobile phone app.
 FREE (paid version also available)

 There are so many planner stickers out there, but Erin Condren’s cheerful designs, inspiring quotes, and upbeat colors and patterns hit my happy place.
 Plus I’m a sucker for subscription boxes — I love the surprise!
 It’s a seasonal subscription — Summer, Fall, Winter and Spring — and really makes “being organized” a lot more bearable.

 Snapseed is a photo editing app for mobile and it tops many “Best of” lists for good reason.
 It has filters as well as every high end editing function you could wish for.
 I use this for all my Instagram posts (it also remembers the edits you made last, so it’s easy to get a cohesive theme going) as well as for all my blog photography (in combination with my trusty iPhone 6).
 FREE